mrsaeeddev/neumorphic-ui/README.md

 NeuReaction is a component which you can use as a reaction button.

 ###### Props
-This component accepts 1 prop:
+This component accepts 2 props:
 1. ```size``` - size of reaction button (in px)
 2. ```children``` - This represents children of NeuReaction component.
 You do not need to pass this prop explicilty to ```NeuReaction``` component.
 Instead just wrap